Jolly-Pirate/pricefeed/README.md

 chmod 600 app/config.json
 ```

-Edit the app/config.json then start the app with
+Edit the app/config.json then install and start the app
 ```
+npm install
 npm start
 ```